 Please be aware that prior to migration you have to prepare (in the target environment) a mailbox-enabled user account for each user included in the migration.

 What is more, if you choose either to manually create the mailboxes or allow the program to prepare them for you, be advised that the account data (such as permissions) will not be migrated.

-Step 6: Make sure that the target server's administrator belongs to the appropriate AD group, has permissions on users mailboxes and has his mailbox correctly configured
+Step 5: Make sure that the account used to connect to the source server belongs to the appropriate AD group and has its mailbox configured correctly